unindented/react-styleguidist-visual/README.md

 ```

 Available states are `base`, `hover`, `focus`, `click` and `mouseDown`.
-`base` captures the component with without performing an action.
+`base` captures the component without performing an action.

 ### Debugging